xbeat/Machine-Learning/README.md

 Cloud load balancing distributes incoming network traffic across multiple servers to ensure no single server becomes overwhelmed.
 This process optimizes resource utilization, maximizes throughput, and minimizes response time.

+## Python 3.13's JIT Compiler A Performance Boost

+Python 3.13 and the JIT Compiler

+Python 3.13 does not currently exist, and there are no official plans for a JIT compiler in Python's core implementation.
+The latest stable version of Python is 3.12, released in October 2023.
+While there have been discussions about JIT compilation for Python, it's not a feature in the main CPython implementation.

+Instead, let's discuss the current state of Python performance optimization and alternative implementations that do use JIT compilation.

 ## Exploring Image Transformations with OpenCV in Python

 Introduction to Image Transformations with OpenCV